Kim Ki-young: Rediscovery and later life

 Kim Ki-young's death did not stop the revival of interest in his films.
 A six-film retrospective of Kim's career was shown in San Francisco twice in 1998.
 Within the year, Kim's films were screened at the Belgrade International Film Festival, the London Pan-Asian Film Festival, the Estate Romana and the Paris Videothèque.
 Few prints of Korean films before the 1970s survive, and at one point 90% of Kim's output was considered lost.
 Under the "Kim Ki-young Renaissance Project", the Korean Film Council (KOFIC) has worked to find Kim's lost films and to restore those that are damaged.
 In 2006, the French Cinémathèque presented 18 of Kim's films, many of them newly rediscovered and restored through the efforts of the KOFIC.

+The Cine Library at Myeong‑dong Station, which operated the Kim Ki‑young Hall, opened in 2018 and closed on 29 February 2026.
+CGV Art House stated that “the exhibited materials and display items related to the late director Kim Ki‑young were organized and then delivered to his family after the closure.”

 During his lifetime, Kim gained many supporters among the younger generation of South Korean directors.
 Park Kwang-su reportedly admires Kim Ki-young above all other directors, and Lee Chang-ho is another of Kim's followers.
 In the years since his death, Kim's influence on Korean cinema has continued to be seen through the work of the current generation of South Korean filmmakers, including such prominent directors as Im Sang-soo and Kim Ki-duk.
 Bong Joon-ho calls Kim his mentor and favorite director.
 Park Chan-wook names The Housemaid as one of the films which most influenced his career, and says of Kim Ki-young, "He is able to find and portray beauty in destruction, humor in violence and terror."